“I Didn’t Quit.”

 You should also follow me on Twitter here.

-2 Responses to “I Didn’t Quit.”
+2 thoughts on ““I Didn’t Quit.”

-1. piers7 says:
+1. piers7

 Statistical fallacy.
 You have excluded from the set in consideration all those that didn’t quit, but didn’t become successful (and, as a result, we have never heard of them).

-• Lisa Morgan says:
+1. Lisa Morgan

 The principal still applies, even with the statistical fallacy, as the number of successful CEOs who DID quit is zero.
 The percentage of great CEOs who didn’t quit is 100%.
 It might not ensure success, but the opposite DOES ensure failure.
 Or to put it in code: